maxmarvell/qnn_non_linearity/README.md

 ## Outlooks

 Beyond the work outlined here, it would be good to apply some noise simulations as we would likely find that larger models such as the mid-circuit measurements would drop off in utility.
 Moreover we could attempt to implement a quantum model where non-linearites are induced by the open quantum dynamics of a noisy system.

+It would also be useful to impelement these models on a more complex learning task to really evaluate effectiveness.